 At Multinational School Dhahran, we believe the pupils should play an active, positive role in the life of the school and we believe a Student Council can help to achieve this.
-Our school’s Student Council is comprised of representatives (both male and female) from Year 1-5 classes.
-The Council will meet on scheduled dates during break times with the Principal.
+Our school’s Student Council is comprised of representatives (both male and female) from Year 1-6 classes.
+The Council meet on scheduled dates during break times, with the Chairwoman Mrs. Kari Duckham.

 The role of the Student Council is to: